 - 40. Panels will exercise their expert judgement in assessing the quality of each impact submission, and will not judge in terms of the type of research underpinning the impact cases. - 41.
 In assessing impacts, the Panel will look for evidence of reach and significance, and will grade each impact submission as a whole and give a rating using one or more of the five categories of quality level following paragraphs 53-55 of the General Panel Guidelines.
-In respect of the Biology Panel, the criteria of reach and significance will be understood as follows -
+In respect of the Physical Sciences Panel, the criteria of reach and significance will be understood as follows -

-- reach: the extent and diversity of the communities, individuals, organisations that have benefitted or been positively affected from the impact.
-For example, the Panel will evaluate the extent to which society, communities, or individuals have benefitted from the adoption of a new food safety standard. - significance: the degree of beneficial effects to policies, practices, perspectives or awareness of organisations, communities or individuals, constructive change to the prevention or reduction of harm, risk, or cost.
-For example, the Panel will evaluate the degree of constructive change to the prevention or reduction of harm, risk or cost from the adoption of a new food safety standard. - 42.
+- reach: the extent and diversity of the communities, individuals, organisations that have benefitted or been positively affected from the impact. - significance: the degree of beneficial effects to policies, practices, perspectives or awareness of organisations, communities or individuals, constructive change to the prevention or reduction of harm, risk or cost. - 42.
 The Panel will make an overall judgement about the reach and significance of impacts, rather than assessing each criterion separately.
 The criteria will be applied in the assessment of the research impact regardless of the domain to which the impact relates.
-The quality standards for assessing research impact will be those indicated in paragraph 55 of the General Panel Guidelines.